azizkhanp/interview-questions/README.md

 1. Diff b/w bash and dash
 2.Diff b/w hardlink and softlink
-3. what is daemons?
+3. what are daemons?
-it is a process run in BG without user interaction. many daemons are config to start automatically when the sys is boots up and continuesly running in BG until the sys is shutdown.
+it is a process run in BG without user interaction. many daemons are configured to start automatically when the sys boots up and continuously running in BG until the sys is shut down.
 ex: cron,sshd
-4. Daily tasks in linux
+4. Daily tasks in Linux
---> user management,LVM , package management, OS patch
+--> user management, LVM, package management, OS patch
-5. architecture of linux
+5. architecture of Linux
 H/w --> kernel --> shell --> utilities

-6. if yum update is not pulling lib, how do you resolve issue?
+6. if yum update is not pulling lib, how do you resolve the issue?
 Check Yum Repositories: yum repolist
-Clean Yum Cache: yum clean all / yum pdate
+Clean Yum Cache: yum clean all / yum update
 Check for Package Availability: yum search <pac_name>
 Check for Package Dependencies: yum deplist <pack_name>
 Examine Yum Logs: less /var/log/yum.log
-Check with central repo team
+Check with the central repo team

 7. swap space
 8. grep cmnd usage